Developer: Ancient Publisher: Sega Release: 1991 Genre: Beat em up

 The once peaceful city has fallen to corruption.
 The Syndicate has taken over all facets of the city; even the police department is under their thumb.
 Axel Stone, Adam Hunter, and Blaze Fielding have quit the force in order to do something about it.

 Where Streets of Rage excels is in its combat.
 Each character possesses a wide assortment of moves that help the game becoming stale.
 The move list is actually so large that it was the focus of the game’s advertisements.
-It’s very heavy on the grapple based moves and goes beyond simple throws and knee bashes.
+It is very heavy on the grapple based moves and goes beyond simple throws and knee bashes.
 You can vault over an enemy and perform a suplex or slam depending on the character.
 It is possible to reverse an enemy grapple or to even recover from being thrown.
 Most brawlers lack this amount of variety so its welcome here.
 The game does away with the traditional super move that uses health for a one time assist from a fellow officer who will torch the area with his rocket launcher.

 As great as the fighting system is where the game stumbles is in its pacing.
 The game suffers from a dearth of enemies so you will see the same two or three in every level.
-New thugs are introduced later but the variety is still pretty lacking.
+They introduce new thugs later but the variety is still pretty lacking.
 What hurts even more is their AI.
 A standard tactic in every brawler is to sandwich you between two guys but it goes even further here.
 Most enemies will hit you once and actively run away off screen.
 Some enemies are less aggressive and will simply keep away at all times.
 It is incredibly annoying and makes the levels drag on.
 At eight levels with a mere five or six different enemies it gets old fast no matter how well thought out the combat system.

 The game can be incredibly difficult at times despite the enemies’ lack of enthusiasm.
 If you get boxed in it is very easy to lose a life.
 But the cheap factor is dialed up to 11 when it comes to the bosses.
 Beat em up bosses are typically overpowered bad asses but here it is ridiculous.
 A single hit will drain half of your life bar.
 Their attacks have priority over yours and most fights devolve into spamming your special move after each death.
 Some of the later levels are extremely long with countless enemy waves which also kills the pacing.
 A little bit of balancing would have really smoothed the game’s rough edges.